 On successful completion of this unit, students should be able to:

 - Develop and apply research methods and analytical, technical, managerial and time-management skills to the analysis and design of a capstone project.

 - Identify and evaluate project management concepts and apply them to a realistic business problem.

 - Research, adapt and apply the knowledge and skills acquired over the core units to plan a substantial capstone project

-- Demonstrate effective communication skills in relation to client, ethical and professional behaviour
+- Demonstrate effective communication skills in relation to client, ethical and professional behavior.

-Work effectively and efficiently in a team, and exercise coordination within a team
+- Work effectively and efficiently in a team, and write a group report.

 |The standard is presented as a side issue in theory or practice; it is not specifically assessed, but it is addressed by activities such as lectures or tutorials|